The 10 Best Free Photo Editing Software – 2021

 This photo editing software can be installed on desktop devices running on any operating system, or downloaded as a portable version that can be added into a USB key for usage flexibility.

-If you want to give this advanced photo editor a try but are not familiar with the discipline's jargon, you might want to start by taking a look at this photography terms glossary.
+If you want to give this advanced photo editor a try, but are not familiar with the discipline's jargon, you might want to start by taking a look at this glossary of photography terms.

 The + : Professional tools and features, open source program, developer support